-- the Certificate (other than a Class 1 Certificate) was issued to a person other than the one named as the Subject of the Certificate, or - the Certificate (other than a Class 1 Certificate) was issued without the authorization of the person or entity named as the Subject of such Certificate, or - the entity approving the Subscriber's Certificate Application discovers or has reason to believe that a material fact in the Certificate Application is false. - For any other reason deemed necessary by Symantec or ADACOM to protect the VTN.
+- the Certificate (other than a Class 1 Certificate) was issued without the authorization of the person or entity named as the Subject of such Certificate, or - the entity approving the Subscriber's Certificate Application discovers or has reason to believe that a material fact in the Certificate Application is false. - For any other reason deemed necessary by DigiCert or ADACOM to protect the DigiCert PKI.